Scores Of Children Abducted From Islamic Seminary In Nigeria - UrduPoint

 Scores Of Children Abducted From Islamic Seminary In Nigeria

-Kano, Nigeria, (UrduPoint / Pakistan Point News - 31st May, 2021 ) :Gunmen kidnapped scores of children from an Islamic seminary in central Nigeria, officials said, the latest in a string of such incidents plaguing the populous African nation.
+Kano, Nigeria, June1 (UrduPoint / Pakistan Point News - 1st Jun, 2021 ) :Gunmen kidnapped scores of children from an Islamic seminary in central Nigeria, officials said, the latest mass abduction to hit Africa's most populous nation.

-Some 200 children were at the school in Niger state on Sunday during the attack, the local government tweeted, adding "an unconfirmed number" were taken.
+Some 200 children were at the school in Niger state on Sunday during the attack, the local government tweeted, adding "an unconfirmed number" had been taken.

+Nigerian President Muhammadu Buhari on Monday ordered the security and intelligence forces "to expedite efforts towards the recovery of the 200 children", his office said.

+He described "as unfortunate, the kidnapping of children from schools" and urged all those "involved in the rescue operation to do their utmost in securing their immediate release".

-The abduction came a day after 14 students from a university in northwestern Nigeria were freed after 40 days in captivity.
+The abduction came a day after 14 students from a university in northwestern Nigeria were freed after 40 days in captivity, one of a series of kidnappings to target colleges and schools since December.

-Niger state police spokesman Wasiu Abiodun said the attackers arrived on motorbikes in Tegina town and started shooting indiscriminately, killing one resident and injuring another, before kidnapping the children from the Salihu Tanko Islamic school.
+Niger state police spokesman Wasiu Abiodun said the attackers had arrived on motorbikes and started shooting indiscriminately, killing one resident and injuring another, before kidnapping the children from the Salihu Tanko Islamic school.

 One of the school's officials, who asked not to be named, said the attackers initially took more than 100 children "but later sent back those they considered too small for them, those between four and 12 years old".